mananupd2590/snap-finance-analytics/TASK-1/README.md

-# Task 1 – Application Funnel Analysis at Snap Finance
+# Task 1 : Calculate the number of applications, number of approved, and the number of used applications and visualize the trend over the submission date.

 ![Funnel Chart](./Application_funnel_by_total.png)
 ## Objective
-The goal was to analyze the lifecycle of customer applications — from applying, to getting approved, to actually using the financing product.
+The goal was to analyze the lifecycle of customer applications from applying, to getting approved, to actually using the financing product.
 This flow represents a typical **application funnel**, and our job was to uncover how well it's performing.

----

 ## Why These Visualizations Were Chosen
 Instead of showing too many charts and confusing stakeholders, I focused on **two simple but powerful visualizations**: